Efficient Urdu Caption Generation using Attention based LSTM: Related Work

 Fang et al. \cite{fang2015captions} proposed a three-step pipeline for caption generation by incorporating object detection.
 Their model first learn detectors for several visual concepts based on a multi-instance learning framework.
 A language model trained on captions was then applied to the detector outputs, followed by re-scoring from a joint image-text embedding space.

 Xu et al. \cite{xu2015show} proposed to use the output from the convolutional layers instead of last hidden FC layers of the CNN.
 They introduced an attention-based image captioning method for the first time.
-The method can detect the salient objects in an image automatically.
-Attention-based methods can concentrate on the salient parts of the image and generate the corresponding words at the same time.
-Two types of attention mechanisms are used in this method, stochastic hard attention and deterministic soft attention.
+These methods can concentrate on the salient parts of the image and generate the corresponding words at the same time.
+Two types of attention mechanisms are proposed in this paper: stochastic hard attention and deterministic soft attention.
 It uses convolutional layers of CNN as encoder for extracting information of the salient objects from the image.
 This method does not use fully connected layers, so that it can focus only on salient objects from images.
-Attention mechanism help to train model so that it can detect which word describes which part of an image.
+Attention mechanism helps to train model so that it can detect which word describes which part of an image.
 LSTM is used as decoder that generate captions.
-A disadvantage of this model is that there might be a loss of information in images as the focus is only on salient features of images.

-Our main focus is to generate captions on images in Urdu language and there is no publication available for caption generation in Urdu language.
+We focus on generating captions on images in Urdu language and there is no publication available for the same.
 This makes our work unique.
 Our work is much related to the previous work done in English language proposed by Xu et al. \cite{xu2015show}.
 We train our caption generation model on new CNN architectures to extract more features from images to overcome the disadvantages of this model.
 We also use different optimization techniques in order to get better results.
-We also replace LSTM in hard attention models with gated recurrent unit (GRU) \cite{cho2014learning}.
+Furthermore, we replace LSTM in hard attention models with gated recurrent unit (GRU) \cite{cho2014learning}.